carlosivanr/hugo_website/content/how-to-guides/anova/_index.md

 ---
-title: ANOVA
+title: ANOVA in R
-linkTitle: ANOVA with R
+linkTitle: ANOVA in R
 summary: How to conduct analysis of variance (ANOVA) tests in R.
 date: '2021-05-12'
 type: book